 –REFERENCE: In The Untold Legend of the Batman #3.
 A week has passed since Batman apprehended Catwoman.
 Batman now captures Dr. Death.
 Shortly after that, Batman saves Commissioner Gordon’s life.
 Later, the Dark Knight finally confronts Gordon face-to-face for the first time in the latter’s office.
 The Caped Crusader convinces Gordon of his well-intentions and they form a partnership.

 –REFERENCE: From Batman #208—originally told in Batman #3.
 Catwoman (aka The Cat) escapes custody and strikes again, this time wearing a furry black cat mask that covers her entire head.
 Batman and Robin defeat her yet again, putting her behind bars.
-Since we know that Batman nets a catapult as a trophy from an early encounter with Catwoman (as we learn in Batman #94, Part 2), we must assume that it happens here and now.
+Since we know that Batman nets a catapult as a trophy from an early encounter with Catwoman (as referenced in Batman #94, Part 2), we must assume that it happens here and now.

 –REFERENCE: In The Untold Legend of the Batman #1—originally told in Detective Comics #226.
 Batman receives a package in the mail at Wayne Manor from his old mentor Harvey Harris.
 The package contains the old proto-Robin costume Bruce wore while training with Harris when he was a boy.
 A letter accompanying the package explains that Harris had deduced his young protégé was Bruce Wayne.
 Only in the event of Harris’ death, which has recently occurred, was the Robin costume and letter to be sent to Wayne Manor.